Bachelor of Science (BS) in Biological Sciences

 Department Policies

-The following are policies that apply to all students in courses offered by the department:
+These policies apply to all students enrolled in courses offered by the department:

-- A student must complete all prerequisites for a BIOC, BIOL, or CHEM course with a C- or better before taking the course (except as noted in the course description).
+- A student must complete all prerequisites for a BIOC, BIOL, or CHEM course with a C- or higher before taking the course (except as noted in the course description).

 - Students with a total of three unsuccessful attempts (below C-) in any combination of BIOC, BIOL, and CHEM courses will be automatically dropped from subsequent enrollment in department courses.